Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 ==========SCONS:=============
 (Python is a prerequisite for this)
-Use your package manager to install scons or
+Use your package manager to install Scons or

 cd $CHASTE_LIBS
 wget http://mesh.dl.sourceforge.net/sourceforge/scons/scons-1.2.0.tar.gz